 - Under Reputation-based protection, navigate and select the menu for Reputation Based Protection Settings.

-- Make sure that the checkboxes for all the four menu’s (Check Apps and Files, Smartscreen for Microsoft Edge, Potentially Unwanted App Blocking, and Smartscreen for Microsoft Store) and are turned on.
+- Ensure that the checkboxes for all the four menus (Check Apps and Files, Smartscreen for Microsoft Edge, Potentially Unwanted App Blocking, and Smartscreen for Microsoft Store) are turned on.

 2] Enable SmartScreen via Group Policy Editor